Skip to main content

 • Parameters:

-• problem (VariationalProblem) — problem instance containing the ansatz circuit and observable.
+• problem (VariationalProblem | NonlinearVariationalProblem) — problem instance containing the ansatz circuit and either a single observable (linear) or a loss expression with named observables (nonlinear).

 • max_time (float) — maximal time (in seconds) the pretraining can take.
 If this time exceeds (not counting initialization and other overheads), then the current best result is returned.
 Defaults to 1 minute.
 Current maximal pretraining time is 15 minutes.